eco-friendly-xmas-header.jpg

 Eco-friendly Christmas Foods: 3 Sustainable Alternatives

 All stages of the food production process have environmental impacts.
-Every morsel of food you eat has land and water footprints, the size of which depend on how much land or water is used up growing that food and getting it to your plate.
-All of our food also has a carbon footprint, made up of the carbon dioxide and other greenhouse gases (such as methane) that are emitted into our planet’s atmosphere during its production.
+Every morsel of food you eat has land and water footprints, the size of which depends on how much land or water is used up growing that food and getting it to your plate.
+All of our food also has a carbon footprint, made up of carbon dioxide and other greenhouse gases (such as methane) that are emitted into our planet’s atmosphere during its production.
 And the impact of our food isn’t small: in fact, a quarter of all global greenhouse gas emissions come from producing and transporting food.1

 What’s the impact of my festive feast?

-Your festive feast this holiday season could have a greater impact on the planet than an average dinner, for one simple reason: many of us eat lots of meat and animal products during the holidays, which dominate the list of foods with the greatest environmental footprints.2
+Your festive feast this holiday season could have a greater impact on the planet than an average dinner for one simple reason: many of us eat lots of meat and animal products during the holidays, which dominate the list of foods with the greatest environmental footprints.2

 While the traditional holiday turkey is not the worst possible choice of meat, poultry still has a carbon footprint of 10kg of emissions per kg of food.
 Ham, another festive favourite, fares worse: pig meat is responsible for 12kg of emissions per kg of food,2 though both are less damaging choices than beef, which tops the carbon emissions list at 15-27 kg of emissions per kg of meat.2

-The individual carbon, land, and water footprints of any food can vary widely depending on exactly how it’s produced, so the values quoted here are averages.
-In reality, the exact environmental impact of your food depends on whether it was farmed by a high-impact or a low-impact producer - but it’s worth noting that even the most sustainable choices of meat still have a greater environmental impact than most plant-based sources of protein.3
+The individual carbon, land, and water footprints of any food can vary widely depending on how it’s produced, so the values quoted here are averages.
+In reality, the exact environmental impact of your food depends on whether it was farmed by a high-impact or a low-impact producer - but it’s worth noting that even the most sustainable choices of meat typically have a greater environmental impact than most plant-based sources of protein.3

 Learn more about the differences between high-impact and low-impact meat producers.